MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 1. Start your rule by selecting **Save and start**.

-Congratulations on completing the tutorial

 You created your first object and rule.
 As next steps, you might try setting up some other rules on the *Package* object.
 When you're ready to try using Data Activator on your own data, follow the steps in the [Get data for Data Activator](data-activator-get-data-eventstreams.md) article.

+## Clean up resources

-Once you finish with the rules you created as part of the tutorial, be sure to stop them so you don’t incur any charges for background processing of the rules.
+Once you finish with the rules you created as part of the tutorial, be sure to stop them.
+If you don't stop the rules, you will continue to receive the rule notifications.
+You also might incur charges for background processing.
 Select each rule in turn and select the **Stop** button from the ribbon.

 :::image type="content" source="media/data-activator-tutorial/data-activator-tutorial-06.png" alt-text="Screenshot that shows the trigger stop button for data activator tutorial.":::